- Recipe TypeEntree

 - Spoon the sausage mixture into each muffin tin and top with grated cheese.

-- Use a blender to mix eggs until frothy; add the milk, beer, flour, green onions and basil.
+- Use a blender to mix eggs until frothy; add the milk, barrel-aged beer, flour, green onions and basil.
 Season with salt and pepper.
 Blend until the mixture comes together.
 Divide batter amongst muffin tins, filling to just below the rim.

 - Bake on the center rack until the popovers puff up and the tops turn golden brown, about 30 to 35 minutes.